 - 12 ounces 2 cups blueberries (fresh or frozen; I used fresh)

 - 2 tablespoons lemon juice

-- Transfer remaining mixture to prepared pan, and using a spatula or your fingers, hard-pack the mixture to create an even, smooth, flat crust; set aside.
+- Transfer the remaining mixture to the prepared pan, and using a spatula or your fingers, press the mixture evenly into the bottom of the pan to create an even crust and set aside.

 - Bake for about 55 minutes, or until the crumble is golden and the blueberry center is set.
 Be sure to watch the bars as they cook because the juiciness and fresh/frozen blueberries will add or reduce cook time.

 - Allow bars to cool completely before slicing and serving for breakfast or serve warm with ice cream as dessert.